Sai2932000/Jira-supervisor-agent/README.md

 🚀 Jira Supervisor Agent

 An intelligent automation that fetches, summarizes, and emails Jira defect reports using multi-agent architecture (LangChain + LangGraph).
-Built with Python 3.13 • Designed & coded by Sai Thumma
+Built with Python 3.13 • Designed & coded by Thumma Sai Kumar

 🌟 Why This Project Stands Out